rezaei-backend/laravel.lan.fa/README.md

             └── validation.php

 how to use ?

     into your laravel project go to the this address: \resources\lang and past our fa.json and fa directory in there. then in your laravel project go to the this address: \config and open app.php then search for 'locale' => 'en' and change it to 'locale' => 'fa' done.

+راهنمای نصب